POST-TREATMENT CARE

 Adjusting to your new smile may take a few days.
 Changes in your bite or tooth position are normal, and your brain will gradually adapt to these improvements.

-• If you notice any discomfort, pressure points, or your bite feels uneven, please contact our dental office to schedule a bite adjustment.
+• If you notice discomfort, pressure points, or your bite feels uneven, contact our office to schedule a bite adjustment.

 • Mild changes in speech may occur temporarily but usually normalize quickly.

-• Tooth sensitivity to hot or cold is common following cosmetic work.
-This happens due to the removal of tooth structure and typically resolves within a few days to a couple of weeks.
+• Tooth sensitivity to hot or cold is common due to the removal of tooth structure and typically resolves within a few days to a couple of weeks.

-• Minor gum irritation or soreness near the treated area is normal.
-Rinsing with warm salt water 2–3 times a day will help soothe the area and promote healing.
+• Minor gum irritation or soreness is normal—rinse with warm salt water 2–3 times/day to soothe and promote healing.

-• If you received a local anesthetic, avoid eating or drinking anything hot until the numbness completely wears off.
-This prevents accidental burns or biting your cheek or tongue.
+• If you received local anesthetic, avoid hot foods/drinks until numbness wears off to prevent burns or accidental biting.

 Common Sources of Discomfort

-• The injection site may show slight bruising or swelling.
-This is temporary and similar to a bruise elsewhere on the body.
+• The injection site may show slight bruising or swelling—temporary like a normal bruise.

-• Jaw soreness can occur from keeping your mouth open during the procedure.
-Apply an ice pack or warm compress and avoid chewing tough foods until it improves.
+• Jaw soreness can occur from keeping your mouth open—use an ice pack or warm compress and avoid tough foods until it improves.

-• You may produce more saliva than usual for the first few days.
-This is a natural response and will normalize within a week.
+• Extra saliva for a few days is a normal response and usually resolves within a week.

 Caring for Your New Smile

-• Continue visiting our office for professional cleanings and exams to monitor your restorations and oral health.
+• Continue regular professional cleanings and exams so we can monitor your restorations and oral health.

 What to Avoid

-• Hard foods like ice, nuts, hard candies, caramel, frozen chocolate bars, and apples.
+• Hard foods: ice, nuts, hard candies, caramel, frozen chocolate bars, apples.

-• Using your teeth as tools to open packages, pull tags, or hold objects.
+• Using your teeth as tools (opening packages, pulling tags, holding objects).

-• Chewing on pens, pencils, fingernails, or any non-food items.
+• Chewing pens, pencils, fingernails, or non-food items.

-Note: Damage caused by misuse (like chipping or fracturing veneers or crowns) may void any warranty offered by our lab.
+Damage caused by misuse (chipping or fracturing veneers/crowns) may void any warranty offered by our lab.

 Foods & Drinks That Stain

-While it’s hard to completely avoid coffee, tea, red wine, or berries, they can stain your restorations just like natural teeth.
+Coffee, tea, red wine, and berries can stain restorations just like natural teeth.
+Try these habits to reduce staining:

 • Use a straw whenever possible.